wispborne/persean-chronicles/README.md

 - Dragons: A expedition takes you up close and personal with some wildlife.
 - Depths: Following 'Dragons', an expedition takes you deep underwater.
 - Telos: Following 'Depths', you investigate a lost mini-faction.
-    - Nexerelin's random systems (Corvus Mode) is not supported for 'Telos'.
+    - Nexerelin's random systems (Corvus Mode) is not supported for 'Telos' and the quest will not appear.
 - Nirvana: Some scientists need you to perform a cargo delivery.
 - Laborer: A down-on-his-luck worker wants off-world.